Police say $13b laundered through Estonia

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TALLINN/COPENHAGEN: More than $13 billion (11 billion euros) were laundered through banks in the small Baltic state of Estonia from 2012-2016, with at least 7.3 billion euros in assets through non-resident bank accounts, police said on Friday.
+TALLINN/COPENHAGEN: More than $13 billion were laundered through banks in the small Baltic state of Estonia from 2012-2016, with at least 7.3 billion euros in assets through non-resident bank accounts, police said on Friday.

 The European Union member country has been rocked by revelations of money laundering from Russia, Moldova and Azerbaijan via non-resident bank accounts that have forced lenders in Estonia and neighbouring Latvia to shut down.

-Denmark´s financial watchdog said this month it had found “serious weaknesses” in Danske Bank´s governance after investigating management and senior employees as part of an anti-money-laundering inquiry into Danske´s Estonian branch.

-TALLINN/COPENHAGEN: More than $13 billion (11 billion euros) were laundered through banks in the small Baltic state of Estonia from 2012-2016, with at least 7.3 billion euros in assets through non-resident bank accounts, police said on Friday.
+TALLINN/COPENHAGEN: More than $13 billion were laundered through banks in the small Baltic state of Estonia from 2012-2016, with at least 7.3 billion euros in assets through non-resident bank accounts, police said on Friday.

 The European Union member country has been rocked by revelations of money laundering from Russia, Moldova and Azerbaijan via non-resident bank accounts that have forced lenders in Estonia and neighbouring Latvia to shut down.